AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 The Rabin-Karp Algorithm is a string matching algorithm that uses hashing to find occurrences of a pattern in a text efficiently.

 #### Key Characteristics
-1. Efficiency: Rabin-Karp has an average-case time complexity of O(n + m), where "n" is the length of the text and "m" is the length of the pattern.
+1. Time Complexity: Rabin-Karp has an average-case time complexity of O(n + m), where "n" is the length of the text and "m" is the length of the pattern.
 It is particularly efficient for large texts and patterns.
 2. Hashing: Rabin-Karp uses rolling hashing to compute hash values for the text and the pattern.
 This allows for quick comparisons and shifts.

 Use Cases: Rabin-Karp is used for pattern matching in text processing, plagiarism detection, and substring searching.